bamr87/it-journey/zer0.md

 - System Firmware Version: 10151.101.3
 - System Version: macOS 14.4.1 (23E224)
 - Kernel Version: Darwin 23.4.0

+Inspect the page to see the hidden code to populate your system specs for a MacBook pro.
+Press (cmd + shift + c) in the browser.

 ```shell
 # Get specific hardware and software information for Macs